HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <!ENTITY xxe SYSTEM "file:///\\dc.example.com\SYSVOL\example.com\Policies\">
 ```

-Some notes on Windows paths: use forward slashes even on Windows (`file:///C:/path/to/file`) since backslashes are interpreted as escape characters in XML.
+Some notes on Windows paths: use forward slashes even on Windows (`file:///C:/path/to/file`) since backslashes are not valid characters in URIs (RFC 3986) and some parsers handle them inconsistently.
 UNC paths use `file:///\\server\share\file`.
 Some parsers also support alternate data streams: `file:///C:/path/file.txt:zone.identifier`.
+This works because the parser passes the path to the operating system, which resolves the ADS syntax natively on NTFS filesystems.

 ##### Note on UNC path syntax
 The forward slash rule applies to local Windows file paths (`file:///C:/path/to/file`).
 UNC paths are an exception — they require the double backslash notation (`\\server\share\file`) because that is how the UNC convention is defined.
 Some parsers also accept forward slash equivalents (`file:////server/share/file`), but backslash notation is more broadly supported for UNC across Java-based parsers.